nanego/redmine_unregistered_watchers/README.md

 Redmine Unregistered Watchers plugin
 ======================

-This Redmine plugin allows us to add watchers that are not registered.
-These watchers will only be notify when selected status are updated.
+This Redmine plugin allows us to add watchers to issues when these users are not registered.
+These watchers will only be notified when the selected status are updated.

-This new module can be activate by project.
+This new module can be activated by project.
-Then, for each issue, we specify the emails of the unregistered watchers.
+For each issue, we specify the email addresses of the unregistered watchers.
-A new panel in the project settings make it possible de specify which issue status generate an email to these unregister watchers.
-It's also there that we specify the content of the email generated regarding the new issue status.
+A new panel in the project settings make it possible de specify which status update generate an email to these unregister watchers.
+It's also in the project settings that we specify the content of the email generated regarding the new issue status.

 Installation